agilityfeat/customer-service-airline-demo/README.md

-Hello, here is a repository to send you my vision of clean architecture (firstly on the front, then later on back) in different versions.
+This is a template front end repository to use as base or inspiration for new development projects.
+It intents to follow clean architecture.

-For these examples, I chose to use [Next.js](https://nextjs.org/) based on [React](https://reactjs.org/), but the whole point of this architecture is to be able to use it independently of the frameworks and libraries used (external dependencies).
+For these examples, we chose to use our preferred [React](https://reactjs.org/) framework [Next.js](https://nextjs.org/), but the whole point of this architecture is to be able to use it independently of the frameworks and libraries used (external dependencies).

-In order to have a simple example, I chose a simple subject: a todo list!
+In order to have a basic example, we chose a simple subject: a todo list!

 To see the tasks that still need to be done on the project, go to the /docs/todo.md file

-If you have any questions, suggestions or anything else, don't hesitate to contact me!
+If you have any questions, suggestions or anything else, you can contact me @ alberto@webrtc.ventures!
-And if this repository has helped you, consider sharing it with your acquaintances.

 ## Summary